Do you spend every family outing managing misbehaving kids? Learn what to do when kids don’t listen in public so you can enjoy your time together.

 Kids might keep misbehaving because we don’t enforce the consequences we said we would.
 As difficult as it is to leave the library, we need to do so if they continue to yell and misbehave.

-Not following through sends the message that we are all empty threats.
-Kids will continue to misbehave, not just at the current location but in future outings as well.
+Not following through sends the message that we say empty threats.
+They’ll continue to misbehave, not only at the current location but in future outings as well.
 While you can be flexible from time to time, err on the side of standing your ground.

 What to do if leaving isn’t an option?
-Let’s say you’re at a wedding, and you can’t just up and leave.
+Let’s say you’re at a wedding, and you can’t go home.
 Give another similar consequence, like moving him away from the crowds for a few minutes.

 6. Show respect

 But it’s during these times that we need to be even more patient and respectful.
-If we spiral down, it’ll only lead to even more misbehavior on their part.
+If we spiral down, it’ll only lead to even more misbehavior.

 Showing respect doesn’t mean coddling or enabling the behavior.
-Instead, it’s being firm but kind as we speak to them and lay out the rules.
-Being matter-of-fact as we follow through with consequences and leave the park or library.
+Instead, be firm and kind as you speak to your kids and lay out the rules.
+Be matter-of-fact as you follow through with consequences and leave the park or library.

-Model the behavior you want your child to do so he has an example to base his actions on.
+Model the behavior you want them to do so they have an example to base their actions on.